-The role of business and economic cycles for the management of an enterprise.
-Covers a survey of the many factors and considerations that pertain to the free enterprise and market system.
-Movements of interest rates, GNP growth, and understanding of economic indicators will be presented.
+This course surveys the many factors and considerations that pertain to the role of the individual firm in the free enterprise and market system.
+The survey includes techniques for analyzing industries, price elasticity, as well as business and economic cycles as follows: movements of interest rates, GNP growth, and economic indicators.
 Prerequisite: BUS 218 or BUS 313